About this site

 2000 Krusenberg Rag show or download score

-The virtual ragtime performances - both piano and orchestral - on this site have all been produced with the help of state of the art music notation software and digital sound libraries.
+The virtual ragtime and stride performances - both piano and orchestral - on this site have all been produced with the help of state of the art music notation software and digital sound libraries.

-The music notation software (Sibelius 7) can produce professional looking music scores and play back the music with the help of digital sound libraries.
+The music notation software - initially Sibelius (Sibelius 7) but now more and more Dorico (Dorico 6.1)- can produce professional looking music scores and play back the music with the help of digital sound libraries.

-In an effort to make the audio files to sound as natural and professional as possible I have over time replaced one sound library with another three times (so far) and redone all or most of the existing audio files all over again.
+In an effort to make the audio files to sound as natural and professional as possible I have over time replaced one sound library with another four times (so far) and redone most of the existing ragtime audio files all over again.

 I started off in 2009 (half a year before ragsrag.com went online) by using the sound library that comes with the Sibelius package.
 This sound library is called Sibelius Sounds.
 All audio files were produced with this package until November 2011 when I switched to a better sound library called Garritan Jazz & Big Band 3 and shortly thereafter also Garritan Personal Orchestra 4.
 These libraries had better sounds than the Sibelius package but they were kind of cumbersome to use, at least for the orchestral pieces as I found it difficult to mix the instruments to a balanced rendition.

 The latter problem was solved when a brand new sound library called NotePerformer became available in September 2013.
 The fantastic thing with this sound library was that it optimized the orchestral balance between the instruments automatically (based on some magic algorithms I suppose).
 This is so far an unique feature not available in any other sound library package.
-So now (in the beginning of December 2013) I have redone all orchestral sound files on the Virtual Orchestra page with NotePerformer.
-I hope you will like the result!
+So in 2013 I redid all orchestral sound files on the Ragtime Orchestra page with NotePerformer.

-The piano files on the Piano rolls and Virtual piano pages have not been redone with NotePerformer as there is no balancing to be made with just one instrument.
-These files were - and are - made with the Garritan Jazz & Big Band library and more specifically it's Steinway piano font.
+The piano files on the Ragtime piano and Stride piano pages have not been redone with NotePerformer as there is no balancing to be made with just one instrument.
+These files were initially made with the Garritan Jazz & Big Band library in Sibelius and more specifically with it's Steinway piano font.
+Starting with the stride piano audiofiles these are now made with the Sforzando library in Dorico and more specifically with it's Salamander Grand piano font.

 Most pieces have been transcribed from original music scores with the help of a music scanning program called PhotoScore Ultimate 7.
 The original scores surprisingly often contained errors which have been fixed when found.